-Guitars – The Museum, housing the best guitar collections in the world, is far from the only museum in Umeå.
+In addition to the world’s best guitar collections at Guitars The Museum, Umea is packed full of museums.
 Other museums include a Museum of Women's History, the Swedish Ski Museum, the Västerbotten Museum, the Tráhppie Sami culture centre, and Bildmuseet (Museum of Visual Arts) – crammed with contemporary art and design.
 For 25 years, it's been possible to travel by car or bike to beautiful Umedalen and visit one of Europe's best sculpture parks, with over 150 different works.

-As well as all the popular museums, Umea is famous for its great music scene.
-There is a long list of well-known bands from around here, and the city’s various stages are frequently alive with their sounds.
+As well as its popular museums, Umea is also famous for its rich music scene.
+The list of famous bands from here is extensive and the city’s various stages are never quiet for long.
 Everything from the Norrland Opera to any of Umea’s youthful, avant-garde festivals.

 Shopping from Norrland, Smaland and the United States.

 A trip to town wouldn’t be complete without a little shopping.
 Along with one of the country's largest universities comes some of the country's trendiest, young and discerning shopping.
-Umea has everything from global clothing designers to local artisans.
+You'll find everything from global clothing designers to local artisans in Umea.
 Everything from small shops to classic department stores.

 A full day at Ikea in Umea

-If it gets cold outside (which it can get in Vasterbotten), we recommend the hottest shopping centre in town, Avion, with over 80 shops and only two kilometres from the city centre.
+If it gets cold outside (which it can get in Vasterbotten), we recommend the hottest shopping centre in town, Avion, with over 80 shops and only 2 kilometres from the city centre.
 Ikea takes pride of place next to the shopping centre where many an hour can be spent, but don’t forget to round it off with some classic meatballs.
-Luckily they are open until 20.00 on weekdays and 18.00 at the weekend.
+Luckily they are open until 20:00 on weekdays and 18:00 at the weekend.